Bikeman868/NPL/docs/SYNTAX.md

 ## Await

 You can use an `await` statement in a process scope block to suspend processing until a particular combination of messages have been received.

-You can only await messages that were received in response to messages that were emitted by this process so that the processing context is preserved.
+Note that you can only `await` messages that were received in response to messages that were emitted by this process so that the processing context is preserved.
+Every message contains an internal reference to the execution context in which the message was emitted.
+The `await` statement waits for a message to be received that has the same execution context, then continues processing.

 NPL applications are designed to process millions of messages concurrently.
 If your application emits a message in the context of processing a specific message, and awaits a response, then the response will be processed